 Some states allow punitive damages, but in California, you can only claim punitive damages if you lose your loved one to felony homicide by the defendant and prove it.
-Taking legal action will usually require a guide who understands this important information and the conditions when more than just love come into play to improve and change the trajectory of these legal disputes.
+Taking legal action will usually require a guide who understands this critical information and the conditions when more than just love comes into play to improve and change the trajectory of these legal disputes.
 These people are called “wrongful death attorneys.”

 Typically, California does not allow damages for pain, suffering, or mental anguish in wrongful death claims but has recently temporarily allowed it until January 1, 2026.